pe0mgb/SI4735-Radio-ESP32-Touchscreen-Arduino/README.md

 This sketch is using the SI4735 library developed by Ricardo PU2CLR.
 The sketch is developed for running at a ESP32 WROOM-32, a 2.8 inch 240*320 Touchscreen with an ILI9341 controler and Rotary Encoder with Switch.
 For the TFT display the ESP_eSPI library is used.
 The ILI9341 config file is available.

 Schematics for SI4732 added.
-Software 100 % compatibly.
+Software 100 % compatible.

 In line 74 and 75 of the sketch you may select now how to use the display, VERTICAL or HORIZONTAL.